 Accelerated Academic

-and Critical Reading 0 cr r.
+and Critical Reading ACR 96

+0 cr.
 3 hrs.

 This advanced level reading course is designed to help students master and apply a full range of college level reading, and related skills, including critical comprehension, vocabulary, writing, flexible rates of reading, and study strategies.
 A variety of college-level materials is used.